bendanye/shortcut-kata/ide/README.md

 ## Practice 2

+### Part 1

-1. Run test2_1.py to make sure is failing
+1. Open test2_1.py, run test_csv_header_is_correct to make sure is failing
 2. Open test2_1.csv
+3. Add new header column, address between first and second column
+4. Rerun test_csv_header_is_correct to make sure is passing now
+5. Run test_address_value_is_added to make sure is failing
-3. Add new header column, address and value, "NA" to all the rows in between first and second column
+6. Open test2_1.csv, add value, "NA" to all the rows in between first and second column
+7. Rerun test_address_value_is_added to make sure is passing now
+8. Run test_last_row_is_correct to make sure is failing
-4. Go to last line of file and add new row
+9. Open test2_1.csv, go to last line of file and add new row
 ```
-31,NA,Test,2_2,hellokata@furl.net,Male
+1031,NA,Test,2_2,hellokata@furl.net,Male
 ```
+10. Rerun test_last_row_is_correct to make sure is passing now
-5. Run test2_1.py and make sure the test is passing
+11. Run test2_1.py and make sure the test is passing
-6. Close all opened files
+12. Close all opened files

+### Part 2

-7. Go to test2_2.py to make sure is failing
+1. Open test2_2.py, run test_row_10_is_correct to make sure is failing
-8. Open test2_2.csv
+2. Open test2_2.csv
-9. Go to line 10 and change value in the last column to "test2_2"
+3. Go to line 10 and change value in the last column to "test2_2"
+4. Rerun test_row_10_is_correct to make sure the test is passing
+5. Run test_row_16_and_17_is_correct to make sure is failing
+6. Go to line 16 and swap with row 17 (Meaning 16 become 17, 17 become 16)
-10. Run test2_2.py to make sure the test is passing
+7. Rerun test_row_16_and_17_is_correct to make sure the test is passing
-11. Close all opened files
+8. Close all opened files

+### Part 3

-12. Go to test2_3.py to make sure the test is failing
+1. Open test2_3.py, run test_has_world to make sure the test is failing
-13. Open test2_3.csv
+2. Open test2_3.csv
-14. Replace all the word from "word" to 'world' from line 4 to the end in the CSV file
+3. Replace all the word from "word" to 'world' from line 4 to the end in the CSV file
+4. Rerun test_has_world to make sure the test is passing
+5. Run test_has_kata to make sure is failing
+6. Replace all the word from "doctor" to 'kata' in the CSV file
-15. Run test 3 to make sure the test is passing
+7. Rerun test_has_kata to make sure the test is passing
+8. Run all tests in test2_3.py and make sure all tests are passing
-16. Go to terminal and run `make test2` and ensure no errors
+9. Go to terminal and run `make test2_python` and ensure all tests are passing
-17. Close all files
+10. Close all opened files